Capitalism, Socialism and Democracy: Part III: Can Socialism Work?

 In this section comparative analysis of known theories of socialism are explored.
 The five sections in this Part are: Clearing Decks, The Socialist Blueprint, Comparison of Blueprints, The Human Element, and Transition.
 Although some readers have expressed surprise at what they see as Schumpeter's excessively rosy appraisal of a hypothetical future socialist republic and its chances of success, others disagree.
 Thomas K. McCraw, Schumpeter's biographer, saw Schumpeter's analysis of socialism in this section as almost satirical, observing that Schumpeter stipulated so many unrealistic preconditions for the future success of socialism, that he was essentially saying that it couldn't possibly succeed under any circumstances.

 Part IV: Socialism and Democracy

 This section debates the nature of democracy, beginning from its compatibility with socialism, and proposes an elite model of democracy in which the sole role of voters is to select or reject potential governments.
 In so doing he rejects the notions of the 'common good' and 'common will' of the people.
 The four sections of this Part include, The Setting of the Problem, The Classical Doctrine of Democracy, Another Theory of Democracy, and The Inference.

+Schumpeter's argument in this section centres on his belief that direct popular rule is not feasible in complex modern societies. instead, he develops what has become known as competitive elitism, where democratic governance is understood primarily as a method for selecting political leaders through free and competitive elections.
+In this model, voters do not directly determine policy outcomes but rather choose between rival elites who then make decisions on behalf of the public.